5E7EN/KWAM/ALGORITHM.md

 ## Joining Groups

 Group admin wants bot?
+Have them send a command (e.g. `!join`), guide them to temporarily add a certain unique keyword to the group's description and ensure the group membership is public (they probably don't need the bot if it's on "Approval Required to Join" mode), and then have them send the group's invite link.

-Have them send invite link.
-Then, join (or request to join) and verify that requester is a "superadmin" in that group.
+Join and verify that requester is a "superadmin" in that group.
-If yes, stay and activate.
+If yes, stay and activate, and notify requester of success.
-If not, leave immediately.
+If not, leave immediately and notify requester of failure.

 Group conditions:

--   Must be popular (at least 20 members) - (check before joining, if able)
+-   Must be popular (at least 20 members) - (check before joining, if able, otherwise, join and check)

 ## Message Moderation